gujor/swift-format-plugin/README.md

 A Swift Package Manager command plugin for Swift-Format.

-To use this plugin from another packagage, add a dependency to it:
+To use this plugin from another package, add a dependency to it:
 ```swift
 // swift-tools-version: 5.7
 import PackageDescription